 - Apple Pie Oats

-General guidelines advocate for a high calorie consumption with an emphasis on building lean muscle, with indications on how many calories and what recipes to stick to.
+General guidelines advocate for high-calorie consumption with an emphasis on building lean muscle, with indications on how many calories and what recipes to stick to.

-Another chapter is dedicated to specifically to muscle building.
-It is called The Ultimate Muscle Meal Guide with information on the right parts of macro nutrients you must put into your meals for optimal muscle growth, relatively to your body type, of course.
+Another chapter is dedicated specifically to muscle building.
+It is called The Ultimate Muscle Meal Guide with information on the right parts of macronutrients you must put into your meals for optimal muscle growth, relative to your body type, of course.

 There is also a chapter on supplements.
 We have a kind of aversion to supplements as we believe you can get excellent results without anyway.
 However, Dave Ruel makes a clear distinction between which ones are worth your money and which ones are a waste of it.